7 Steps to Attracting Honey Bee Swarms

 Choosing an Attractive Swarm Trap

 We can find bee swarms residing in many different locations.
-From the expected, perfect size and height swarm trap to the unused gas grill on your neighbor’s porch.
+From the expected, prepared swarm trap to the unused gas grill on your neighbor’s porch.
 You just never know.

-My favorite type of swarm trap is an old hive body.
+My favorite type of swarm trap or bait hive is an old hive body.
 A used hive body has the smell of bees!
 Old wax and propolis scent remains in the wood.
 A bee has a much stronger sense of smell than us.
 They can smell wax from far away.

-I like to use a solid bottom.
-Bees like darkness inside their hive.
-A tight-fitting top that can be easily removed (with screws-not nails) and a small 1-inch hole drilled about 2 inches up from the bottom.
+I add a tight-fitting top that can be easily removed (with screws-not nails) and a small 1-inch hole drilled in the hive body about 2 inches up from the bottom.

-Some beekeepers like to use beehive traps made out of a pulp-like material.
+Pulp bait hives can be useful for attracting honey bee swarms too.
+Some beekeepers like to use the commercially available beehive traps made out of a pulp-like material.
 They come in a variety of shapes and sizes.
 It is not a long lasting solution but they are lightweight and easy to handle.